 If you require further information regarding the mechanisms used by us when transferring your personal data out of the EEA, please contact us (see contact details below).

 DHL also collects your personal information for marketing purposes, including e-newsletters, promotions and special offers.
-Our communications may be sent to you in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth) if you are located in Australia.
+Our communications may be sent to you in various forms, including mail, SMS, fax and email, in accordance with applicable marketing laws, such as the Spam Act 2003 (Cth) if you are located in Australia or the Unsolicited Electronic Messages Act 2007 if you are located in New Zealand.
 If you indicate a preference for a method of communication, we will endeavour to use that method whenever practical to do so.

 If you have received marketing information from DHL and you wish to stop receiving it, you can contact us (either using the contact details below or the opt-out mechanism detailed in our marketing material) and ask us to stop sending the marketing information.
 DHL will not charge you, or in any way disadvantage you, if you choose to opt out of receiving marketing material.